sunggyeol/internal-deep-research/README.md

 # Internal Deep Research

 Internal Deep Research is an AI-powered tool designed to help organizations generate comprehensive research reports from internal documents.
-Inspired by deep research methodologies from OpenAI, Google, and Gemini, this project aggregates content from text and markdown files and synthesizes it into detailed markdown reports.
+Inspired by deep research methodologies from OpenAI, Google, and Perplexity, this project aggregates content from text and markdown files and synthesizes it into detailed markdown reports.

 This repository's structure and core concept are adapted from [deep-research-py](https://github.com/epuerta9/deep-research-py).
 Note that this version focuses exclusively on internal file-based research.